DevendraKumarSahu09/DevendraKumarSahu_21BHI10078/README.md

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

+##  Acknowledgments
+A big thank you to Hitwicket for giving us the chance to work on this project.
+Hitwicket is a tech startup based in Hyderabad, known for its innovative games and creative spirit.
+Their challenge helped us create a fun and engaging game.